-Chandler Nutik founded Community Works of Louisiana, Inc. in February of 2009 and has served as the organization’s Executive Director for the last 9 years.
-Chandler has secured over $4,000,000 in federal, state, and foundation grants that benefit youth in Community Works programs throughout New Orleans.
+Chandler Nutik is the founding Executive Director of Community Works and has served in that position since 2009.
+Chandler has helped secure federal, state, and foundation grants that benefit young people in Community Works programs throughout New Orleans.
 He has successfully built numerous mutually beneficial partnerships and works tirelessly on creating new project and programmatic opportunities for youth.
 Academically, Chandler has received a JD from Tulane Law School and an MBA from the Freeman School of Business.
 In addition, he is licensed to practice law in the state of New York.
-Chandler has served as Co-Chair on the Advisory Board for Emerging Philanthropists of New Orleans (EPNO) and recently completed a fellowship with the W.K.
-Kellogg Community Leadership Network.
-Chandler is extremely passionate about the work that Community Works does and his role in helping to improve the educational landscape in New Orleans.
+Chandler has served as Co-Chair on the Advisory Board for Emerging Philanthropists of New Orleans (EPNO) and is a W.K.
+Kellogg Community Leadership Network fellow.
+Chandler is passionate about the work that Community Works does and his role in helping to improve the educational landscape in New Orleans.
 He has helped to change the lives of many youth and continues to advocate for support for afterschool and summer programs in Louisiana.

 Director of Development + Communications

 Hannah Ashe is from Cambridge, MA and graduated from Lesley University where she studied Expressive Art Therapy and Human Services.
 She’s danced for the majority of her life but also enjoys collaging, taking photos, and reading in her free time.
 She’s taught dance, yoga and interdisciplinary classes in summer camps and after schools growing up, so she is no stranger to the spirit and importance of these programs.
 Her strong belief in the powers of art making to heal and build community is one reason why she moved to New Orleans, and was attracted to Community Works.
 She has been building new partnerships, facilitating the CW Advisory Council, and fundraising over $20,000 for Community Works.
 She is really grateful to be part of this team.